Women in the MBA

-BYU MBA Women in Management Club
+- BYU Marriott MBA Women in Management Club

-BYU Women’s Resource Center
+- BYU Women’s Resource Center

-BYU Library Family Area
+- Harold B. Lee Library Family Area

-MBASA (MBA Spouse Association)
+- MBASA (MBA Spouse Association)

-BYU Campus Nursing Lounge and Changing Station Map
+- BYU Campus Nursing Lounge and Changing Station Map

-A male ally group, He for She, is also part of the Women in Management organization.
+A male ally group, HeForShe, is also part of the Women in Management organization.
 This group supports men in developing their ability to advocate for, support, and effectively learn from and mentor women through discussions, activities, and lectures.

 Yes, and most have been successful in completing the program and balancing family life.
 Being divorced, widowed, or separated makes no difference in the eyes of your classmates or professors.

-The BYU MBA accepts either the GRE or GMAT, although the GMAT is preferred.
+The BYU Marriott MBA program accepts either the GRE or GMAT, although the GMAT is preferred.
 The LSAT or other graduate admissions test are not sufficient alone.
 To be a competitive applicant, students should score above an 640 and we recommend you apply if you’re above 620.
 The average GMAT at BYU is 670.

 The GMAT can be daunting for many students, but it is only one step along your journey to successfully completing an MBA.
 Many students without strong math backgrounds have performed well on the GMAT due to their preparation.
 To prepare, many students take a class (online or in person), use study books, or work with a tutor.
 Taking multiple practice tests is one of the best efforts for success on the GMAT, as is having a can-do attitude and seeking support.

--When you want to learn more about how businesses are run, how to start a business, or how business contributes positively to society
+- Learn more about how businesses are run, how to start a business, or how business contributes positively to society

--When you want to build connections with people who are smart and driven
+- Build connections with people who are smart and driven

--When you want to make a career switch or increase your earning potential
+- Make a career switch or increase your earning potential

--When you want the leadership skills to contribute in an organization or movement
+- Learn the leadership skills to contribute in an organization or movement